Merricx/merricx.github.io/src/pages/adventure-of-aes/index.md

 > **NOTE:** Because we already found `RoundKey` of round 0, we don't need to reverse the key expansion since this `RoundKey` is already equal to the AES `MasterKey`

-Python implementation of this attack can be found [here](https://github.com/Merricx/aes-attack/blob/main/round1-diff.py)

 # 2 Round AES

 ![](round2-0.png)